-In World War II the Germans made use of huge railway cannons, Dora and her brother Gustav were the biggest and most effective ever made.
+In World War Two the Germans made use of huge railway cannons, Dora and her brother Gustav were the biggest and most effective ever made.
 These railway cannons were colossal feats of engineering, they could fire shells from one country to blow targets up in another...and they often did!

-For all her power and magnitude, Dora only ever fired a total of forty-eight shells in combat.
+For all her power and magnitude, Dora only ever fired a total of 48 shells in combat.
 It took a whole regiment of two thousand men a total of six weeks to assemble the gun ready for firing, as it had to be assembled on site on a double row of special railroad tracks.

 WHAT HITLER WANTS, HITLER GETS

 In 1937, Hitler wanted a huge cannon that could destroy enemy targets such as an enemy fortress or garrison at long range.
 The criteria required that the shell had to penetrate 7 meters of steel reinforced concrete or at least one meter of hardened armor plate, over a range of 25 miles.

 The Maginot line was considered to be a worthy target, with the ability to blast it, whilst still within their own lines was too much of a temptation.

 A temptation so great that Hitler initially ordered three such guns to be built, regardless of how much manpower and resources they would use up in the process.

 Krupp Steel industries was given the job of creating these huge guns and Professor Erich Muller worked out the mathematics needed to manufacture them.
 He arrived at a caliber of 80cm - 31½ins with a shell of 7 tons and a barrel length of over 30 meters.